dialeleven/php-google-sitemap/README.md

 By default, resulting XML files will be created in the same path as your script using the PHP Google XML Sitemap class if $xml_files_dir is blank or not passed as an argument.

 ```
-   // create new instance of the PHP Google XML Sitemap class (using default save dir)
+   // create new instance of the PHP Google XML Sitemap class (using default save dir - whatever script your path is in)
    /*
    SPECIFY YOUR SITEMAP TYPE:
       - xml (for most people, you'll use this unless you need a speciality sitemap type like images, etc..)